 The Fully Underwritten TBD Approval takes a little longer than just going through the pre-approval process without an underwriter verifying documents.
 An experienced Mortgage Loan Originator usually will not dismiss a borrower that has been denied, but tell them what they need to work on in order to get pre-approved for a home.

-Qualifying For A Mortgage With A Direct Lender With No Lender Overlays
+Qualifying For A Fully Underwritten TBD Mortgage Approval With a Lender With No Overlays

-To start the mortgage process with a mortgage broker licensed in 48 states with no overlays on government and conventional loans, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
-Or email us at email@example.com.
-The Team at Gustan Cho Associates Mortgage Group are available 7 days a week, evenings, weekends, and holidays.
+To start the fully underwritten TBD mortgage approval process with a mortgage broker licensed in 48 states with no overlays on government and conventional loans, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] The Team at Gustan Cho Associates Mortgage Group is available 7 days a week, on evenings, weekends, and holidays.
 GCA Mortgage has zero mortgage overlays on FHA, VA, USDA, and conventional loans.
 We are mortgage brokers with over 170 wholesale mortgage lenders.